mastercomfig/mastercomfig/docs/os/linux.md

 Go to `TF2_FOLDER/bin` and delete `libSDL2-2.0.so.0`, and `libtcmalloc_minimal.so.4`.
 Now, Team Fortress 2 will not be able to load these libraries.
 The system will have to provide them, so make sure you have the 32-bit/multilib versions of `libtcmalloc` and `sdl2`.

-It's unknown if you can be VAC banned for this, but it is modifying libraries, which should be restricted by VAC.
-So, do it at your own risk.
-I am not responsible for any VAC bans you may receive.